A Characterization for Decidable Separability by Piecewise Testable Languages

-Observe that for all $i$, $(\exactcontent{B}_i)^n$ contains precisely all words from $B_i^{\leq n}$ as \subwords of size up to $n$.
+Observe that for all $i$, $(\exactcontent{B_i})^n$ contains precisely all words from $B_i^{\leq n}$ as \subwords of size up to~$n$.
 It follows that $v_n \sim_n w_n$.

 We now prove the ``only-if'' direction.
 The existence of $v_n \sim_n w_n$ for every $n \in \mathbb{N}$ defines an infinite sequence of pairs $(v_n,w_n)_n$, from which we will iteratively extract infinite subsequences to obtain additional properties, while keeping~$\sim_n$-equivalence.

 By Lemma~\ref{lem:extract-adequate-subseq}, one can extract from $(v_n,w_n)_n$ a subsequence whose first component forms an adequate sequence.
 From this subsequence of pairs, using Lemma~\ref{lem:extract-adequate-subseq} again, we extract a subsequence whose second component is also adequate (note that the first component remains adequate).
 Therefore, one can assume that both $(v_n)_n$ and $(w_n)_n$ are themselves adequate.
 This means there exist proper factorization patterns for which $(v_n)_n$ resp.~$(w_n)_n$ are adequate.
-Lemma~\ref{lem:samepatt} shows that one can choose the \emph{same} proper factorization pattern $(\overrightarrow{u},\overrightarrow{B})$ such that both $(v_n)_n$ and $(w_n)_n$ are $(\overrightarrow{u},\overrightarrow{B})$-adequate.
+Since $v_n\sim_n w_n$, Lemma~\ref{lem:samepatt} shows that one can choose the \emph{same} proper factorization pattern $(\overrightarrow{u},\overrightarrow{B})$ such that both $(v_n)_n$ and $(w_n)_n$ are $(\overrightarrow{u},\overrightarrow{B})$-adequate.
 This means that $I$ and $E$ contain a common pattern $(\overrightarrow{u},\overrightarrow{B})$. \end{proof}